HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 Navigate to <https://192.168.56.20:9443> to access the Portainer dashboard, ignore the warning about HTTPS and create an admin user.
 You can use the default settings for the other options.

+> :bulb: If you've waited to long before creating an admin user, Portainer will show a timeout error.
+You can fix this by restarting the Portainer container.

 ## 1.3 Create a Docker image for a simple web application

 In the folder `/vagrant/webapp` on the VM, you'll find a simple web application.
 The application is written in [Node.js](https://nodejs.org/) and uses [Express](https://expressjs.com/) to serve a simple API on port 3000 with two endpoints: